Ouranosinc/Magpie/docs/glossary.rst

         for implementation details to achieve this result.

     Request User
-        Active request session :term:`User` that can be retrieved by calling ``request.user`` with resolution of :term:`Authentication` headers within the request (:term:`User` is ``None`` if unauthenticated, i.e.: :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`).
+        Active HTTP request session :term:`User` that can be retrieved by calling ``request.user`` with resolution of :term:`Authentication` headers within the request (:term:`User` is ``None`` if unauthenticated, i.e.: :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`).
 This is not the same as the :term:`Context User` extracted from ``{user_name}`` path variable, except for the special case covered by :term:`Logged User`'s